Guidelines for Flipbook creatives

 - Aspect ratio: 16:9 (for example, 640 × 360).
 Vertical videos are not supported for Flipbook creatives.

 - Dimensions: 170 x 65 (if you use a larger image, it will be scaled to fit)

 Most video inventory has the same content requirements as standard creatives.
 For more info, see General guidelines for creatives.

 If you're negotiating a deal that includes Flipbook ads, make sure the deal includes placements that fall somewhere in the middle of a page of mobile content.
-Flipbook requires 300x250 placements that are below the fold but not at the very bottom of the page.
+Flipbook requires 300x250 or 336x280 placements that are below the fold but not at the very bottom of the page.
 You can assign Flipbook creatives to video line items that target Display deals.

 For the best performance, follow these recommendations:

 Use a video with bright colors and high contrast for better visibility on mobile devices.

 2. Use a video with interesting action